SAMYAK99/Wallify/README.md

 * A little knowledge of Dart and Flutter

-Please feel free to file issues at [NewsRecital issues](https://github.com/SAMYAK99/Wallify/issues).
+Please feel free to file issues at [Wallify issues](https://github.com/SAMYAK99/Wallify/issues).
 Flutter issues can be filed at [Flutter issues](https://github.com/flutter/flutter/issues).

 You can also contribute changes.
 Setting up:
 1. Fork `https://github.com/SAMYAK99/Wallify.git` into your own GitHub account